Hunan Province in China: Travel to the Valley of the Dong villages

 Day 12: ZHANGJIAJIE – CHANGSHA, CAPITAL OF HUNAN PROVINCE, CHINA

-Travel to Changsha, the capital of Hunan province.
+Travel by high-speed train to Changsha, the capital of Hunan province.
 The modern city of Changsha attracts with its contrasts.
 Whenever you take a glance behind the glass skyscrapers with the modern shopping centers you will still find the traditional China with its winding, busy lanes, markets, the chaos of electric cables, and of course the typical Chinese snack bars.

 Depending on the time of your departure you will do a sightseeing tour of Changsha.
 You visit the Hunan Provincial Museum with an interesting exhibition on the early history of China.
 The center pieces of the exhibition are the 2000-year old Han graves, discovered in 1972 during excavations.
 Coffins were excavated that contained a perfectly preserved mummy and 3,000 burial objects.